FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/before_you_start_unix/prereqs_overview/Kernel_customization_Start_here/_index.md

     of files used by a process: modification **mandatory**

-Depending on the operating system, some customization may be mandatory to ensure that <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> operates correctly, and to maintain the overall system performance levels.
+Depending on the operating system, some customization may be mandatory to ensure that {{< TransferCFT/componentshortname  >}} operates correctly, and to maintain the overall system performance levels.

 Note: